-Despite all the content you’ll find online surrounding how to set up a loyalty program for your business, there’s not a lot of information readily available on how to determine whether your business would actually benefit from one.
+Despite all the content you’ll find online surrounding how to set up a loyalty program for your business in 2022, there’s not a lot of information readily available on how to determine whether your business would actually benefit from one.

 Of course, there’s a bottomless pit of statistics around customer loyalty that make a good case for rewards programs: